This is our guide to living in Taiwan as language learners and culture nerds — after months of living there.

 Even at the night markets, we saw no alcohol.
 I thought I saw some taps at one stand, but it was for tea!

-Night markets are a favourite place for people to meet.
+Night markets are a favourite place for people living in Taiwan to meet.
 They are huge and open, with a large range of things to do, including

 - Eating, obviously.
 At first it was shocking to me that people would do anything else at a night market with this abundance of delicious foods, but then I realized they can be a facilitator to help people do the other things